Protecting the spring

 The richer land is in animal and plant species, the better it can filter and purify the water that flows through it.
 These living species form a vast, diverse, yet interlinked ecosystem in which they all play some role in maintaining water quality.

-Thanks to AGRIVAIR initiatives, we have seen a 17% increase in insect numbers and a 20% increase in bird numbers.
+Through these initiatives we have seen a 17% increase in insect numbers and a 20% increase in bird numbers.
 More surprisingly, rare species have returned, including the great grey shrike, Eurasian hoopoe, large copper butterfly and marsh fritillary.
-Thanks to these successes, AGRIVAIR was the first French recipient of the Biodiversity Progress certification awarded by specialist certification body Bureau Veritas in 2013.

 Working together for the future